ni/nimi-python/docs/nirfsg/class.rst

             Writes a script to the device to control waveform generation in Script mode.

-            First, configure your device for Script mode by calling the :py:meth:`nirfsg.Session.ConfigureGenerationMode` method.
+            First, configure your device for Script mode by setting the generation_mode property.
 The NI-RFSG device must be in the Configuration state before calling the :py:meth:`nirfsg.Session.write_script` method.

             **Supported Devices** : PXIe-5644/5645/5646, PXI-5670/5671, PXIe-5672/5673/5673E, PXIe-5820/5830/5831/5832/5840/5841/5842/5860